 yarn add --dev @testing-library/react

 A final shot

-A React web application can be tested quickly with a number of React testing libraries.
+A React web application can be tested quickly with numerous unified and best React testing libraries.
 All of them have their benefits and drawbacks.

-A number of React testing libraries are available.
+A number of best React testing frameworks are available.
 Each of them has unique features, benefits, and drawbacks.
 The following can be categorized as libraries or frameworks, while some are just functions that are used with libraries or frameworks seamlessly.

 React testing is made easy with the Jest library.
 For better results and experience, it is frequently used in conjunction with Enzyme.
 React testing frameworks like Jasmine and Mocha are also popular with Enzyme.